Python variables and constants are the basic fundamentals. Let’s see Python variables and constants

 variables in python

 - You can re-Assign value to same variable => abc=15

 - Constant definition:- constant is a type of variable whose value cannot be changed.

 - The variable with a fixed value is constant.

 - In python, there is no concept of constants type.

-- In case where user needs constant values then, User take care of the values which user wants to use as constants.
+- In the case where a user needs constant values then, User takes care of the values which user wants to use as constants.